silvacms/documentation/source/contents/base.rst

 Registering a new content with Grok
 -----------------------------------

-You can register a new content using either :term:`Grok` or :term:`ZCML`.
+You can register a new content using :term:`Grok`.

 .. note::